MarcelMG/marcelmg.github.io/_posts/2020-05-03-usb_snes_gamepad.md

 The SNES uses a clock with a period of 12µs for the communication with the gamepad (i.e. 83.3kHz clock frequency).
 With the STM32F103's main clock frequency configured to 72MHz and the highest prescaler of 256 for SPI1, the clock frequency of SPI1 will be 281.25kHz.
 Although it is much higher, it still works flawlessly.
 The last thing to do in CubeMX is configure a GPIO pin (in my case I used pin PA4) as output and name it "LATCH_GPIO" (User Label) for convenience.

 After generating code, we can go back to our main.c and implement the readout of the SNES gamepad.
 First we need to implement the toggling of the *LATCH*-line that triggers a new communication transfer.
-To create the precisely timed delays of 12µs and 6µs, I used the [*DWT_delay*-library](https://github.com/keatis/dwt_delay/).
+To create the precisely timed delays of 12µs and 6µs, I used the [*DWT_delay* library](https://github.com/keatis/dwt_delay/).
 We simply need to initialize the delay functionality like this:

 {% highlight c %}